a-s-ahmed/igor_pro_vscode/README.md

 # IgorPro8-VSCode

-Currently a work in progress, igor.tmLanguage is based on https://github.com/byte-physics/language-igor and is being re-packaged for vscode default themes, both dark and light.
+igor.tmLanguage is based on https://github.com/byte-physics/language-igor and is being re-packaged for vscode default themes, both dark and light.
 Im testing with Light (Visual Studio), Light+ (defualt light), Dark (Visual Studio), Dark+ (defualt dark) but I also tried creating a custom theme pack.

-After a couple of days of working on that as I realized I can avoid making the user download a second add-on and instead code with the default theme packs in mind.
-Will update when most features are added, and then focus on fixing bugs.
+After a couple of days of working on that custom theme pack I realized I can avoid making the user download a second add-on and instead code with the default theme packs in mind.

+After spending some time learning TypeScript and how to create syntax highlighting add-ons I found the easiest way was to find the vscode default themepack code and dig through it to find which scope corresponds to the colours we want from igor.
+From there I was able to modify the github linguist code to work for vscode.

 comments: done, considered invalid scope for the bright red color